v-omelai/django-back-end/README.md

 ### Proxy

-- GET `/proxy/posts`: Forwards request to the external API’s /posts endpoint, passing all query parameters (e.g., ?userId=1).
+- GET `/proxy/posts`: Forwards request to the external API’s /posts endpoint, passing all query parameters.
 - GET `/proxy/posts/{id}`: Fetches a specific post by ID from the external API.

 ## Notes